vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 |TKO-TKC-04|Deploy Tanzu Kubernetes clusters from Tanzu Mission Control|Tanzu Mission Control provides life-cycle management for the Tanzu Kubernetes clusters and automatic integration with Tanzu Service Mesh and Tanzu Observability.|Create a cluster group for Tanzu Kubernetes clusters and enable Tanzu Service Mesh and Tanzu Observability integration on the cluster group.|

 # **Kubernetes Ingress Routing**
-vSphere with Tanzu does not ship with any default ingress controller and users can use any Tanzu supported ingress controller of their choice.
+vSphere with Tanzu does not ship with a default ingress controller.
+Any Tanzu-supported ingress controller can be used.

 One example of an ingress controller is Contour, an open-source controller for Kubernetes ingress routing.
 Contour is part of a Tanzu package and can be installed on any Tanzu Kubernetes cluster.
 Deploying Contour is a prerequisite for deploying Prometheus, Grafana, and Harbor on a workload cluster.